World Down Syndrome Day

 Ideas for getting involved

-We have an awareness and inclusion package for primary school aged children
+We have an awareness and inclusion package for schools and for workplaces.

 Many people hold morning teas or a ‘Tea for Trisomy 21’ throughout March to celebrate World Down Syndrome Day and the lives and achievements of people with Down syndrome.
 Supporters hold local fundraising and awareness events across the country, to celebrate the occasion and to raise funds for the Australian state and territory Down syndrome associations.